SeanFeldman/azure-events-wishlist/README.md

 ## Examples

-Here are examples of how powerful Azure events can be:
+Here are example(s) of how powerful Azure events can be:

 - [Monitoring Key Vault with Azure Event Grid](https://docs.microsoft.com/en-us/azure/key-vault/event-grid-overview) and automatically renew certificates that are about to expire.